Second Polish Republic: Background

-End of the First World War
+End of World War I

-Over the course of the First World War (1914–1918), the German Empire gradually dominated the Eastern Front as the Imperial Russian Army fell back.
+Over the course of World War I (1914–1918), the German Empire gradually dominated the Eastern Front as the Imperial Russian Army fell back.
 German and Austro-Hungarian armies seized the Russian-ruled part of what became Poland.
 In a failed attempt to resolve the Polish question as quickly as possible, Berlin set up the puppet Kingdom of Poland on 14 January 1917, with a governing Provisional Council of State and (from 15 October 1917) a Regency Council (Rada Regencyjna Królestwa Polskiego).
 The Council administered the country under German auspices (see also Mitteleuropa), pending the election of a king.
 More than a month before Germany surrendered on 11 November 1918 and the war ended, the Regency Council had dissolved the Provisional Council of State and announced its intention to restore Polish independence (7 October 1918).
 With the notable exception of the Marxist-oriented Social Democratic Party of the Kingdom of Poland and Lithuania (SDKPiL), most Polish political parties supported this move.
-On 23 October the Regency Council appointed a new government under Józef Świeżyński and began conscription into the Polish Army.
+On 23 October, the Regency Council appointed a new government under Józef Świeżyński and began conscription into the Polish Army.